lurchmath/openmath-js/docs/api-reference.md

 The prototype for OpenMath data structures (that is, expression trees) is named `OMNode` in the global namespace (the browser `window`) and is also named `OM` for convenience; they are the same object.
-It is defined as a CoffeeScript class, which translates to a JavaScript prototype.
+It is defined as an ES6 class.

 Rather than use its constructor, there are a number of factory functions that create `OM` instances, as follows.